 This is the way it would work: The front cover would read by Your Name, then underneath it would read “with” or “as told to” Ghostwriter’s Name.
 The author still gets the recognition as the creator of the book, but the ghostwriter gets her name associated with the project.

 As I mentioned, most authors don’t like to spill the beans that they actually didn’t write their book themselves.
 However, many will find a way to pay homage to and thank their ghost in the acknowledgment section of their books.
 Over the last twenty years, I’d say half my clients gave me such a gift.
-It’s always appreciated by me.
+I always really appreciated this kindness.

 Write a testimonial